aws/aws-sdk-pandas/docs/source/contributing.rst

 Steps
 -----

-**DISCLAIMER**: Make sure to know what you are doing.
+.. warning:: Make sure to know what you are doing.
 This steps will charge some services on your AWS account.
 And requires a minimum security skills to keep your environment safe.

 * Pick up a Linux or MacOS.